andre1434/aws-iam-security/README.md

 <ul>
   <li>Create EC2 instances for production and development.</li>
   <li>Create an IAM policy.
 This policy should:</li>
-    - Allow all EC2 related actions for all resources with the conidition that the resource tag is "development"
+    - Allow all EC2 related actions for all resources with the conidition that the resource tag is "development".<br>
-    - Allow EC2 describe action for all resources.
+    - Allow EC2 describe action for all resources.<br>
-    - Deny Deletion and Creation of EC2 tags for all resources.
+    - Deny Deletion and Creation of EC2 tags for all resources.<br>

 </ul>